earroyoron/clarity-assignment-2020/README.md

 so we have to be aware of **back-pressure** with some interesting synchronization issues.

+(see below my notes about the posible improvements)

 My solution uses a different thread for both
 Producer and Consumer, and controls back-pressure with a simple and classical JDK TransferQueue.